Application Deadline: Monday, February 17, 2014

 The scholarship shall be awarded to a junior entering their senior year in Forest Resource Management.
 Preference is to be given to a student who is interested in pursuing a career in private forest industry, is active in the Forestry Club and/or the Woodsman's Team, and who exhibits good organizational and leadership skills.
 Grades are not to be a deciding factor.
 If there are no juniors that fit the above criteria, the award may be given to a sophomore.

 George & Mildred Cirica Graduate Student Support Fund

 This fund provides support for graduate students studying Wildlife Biology.

 George E. Bright Memorial Scholarship

 The George E. Bright Memorial Fellowship was established in 1973.
 Mrs. Billy J. Bright left the money in her will to establish a memorial to her husband George who died in 1963 while trying to rescue his dog from a train.
-The fellowships (3 or 4 every year) are awarded to entering or returning graduate students who have a proposed course of study relating to natural resource problems.
+The fellowships are awarded to graduate students who have a proposed course of study relating to natural resource problems.
 The students must also have outstanding academic credentials and their past performance must indicate they have strong potential as natural resource scientists.
-Students must demonstrate reasonable progress toward their degrees.

 George R. Myers Scholarship

 The purpose of the George R. Myers Scholarship Fund is to provide scholarships to College of Forestry and Conservation students at the University of Montana.
 It is the donor's wish that the scholarship benefit students in the Range Management course of study in memory of George R. Myers.